frictionlessdata/datapackage/content/docs/guides/data-package-csvw.md

   </tr>
 </table>

 In 2016, a working group chartered by W3C created a set of recommendations for documenting and accessing CSV files, collectively called [CSVW on the Web (CSVW)](https://www.w3.org/TR/2016/NOTE-tabular-data-primer-20160225/).
 These show extensive similarities with the Data Package standard.

-Below we give an overview of the (dis)similarities between the two.
+Below we give an overview of the (dis)similarities between the CSVW and Data Package.

 ## Scope